siewwp/laravel-service-consumer/README.md

 }
 ```

-The name of the webhook method should be handle + `CamelCase` of the type of event notification.
+The name of the webhook method should be `'handle' + 'CamelCase'` of the type of event notification.
 In the example above,
 is to handle `InvoicePaid` type event.

 Refer to [laravel-service-host](https://github.com/siewwp/laravel-service-host) for more information.